 Villa Maria College has a dedicated staff of financial aid professionals willing to guide students and parents throughout the entire financial aid process.
-The goal of the Financial Aid Office is to work with each student and family to fund their education at Villa Maria College.
-Our staff provides support in submitting the FAFSA and TAP applications and guidance on federal student loans.
-Students and/or parents with questions concerning financial aid are encouraged to make an appointment to meet with a financial aid counselor.
-The maximum amount of federal aid a student may receive is calculated using the following formula:
+The goal of the Office of Financial Aid is to work with each student and family to help fund their education at Villa Maria College.
+Our staff provides support in submitting the FAFSA and TAP application (when applicable) and counseling on federal student loans.
+Students and/or parents with questions concerning financial aid are encouraged to make an appointment to meet with a financial aid counselor by emailing financialaid@villa.edu.

-Cost of Attendance - Expected Family Contribution (EFC) = Student's Financial Need.
+The maximum amount of federal aid a student may receive is calculated using the following formula: Cost of Attendance -Student Aid Index (SAI)= Student's Financial Need.